gtsopus/OpenGL-Cube-Crush-Game/README.md

 ![](/Screenshots/2.PNG)

-To begin, press right click and click start from the menu.
+To start the game, press right click and click start from the menu.
 Click one cube to "select" it and then click a neighbouring cube to exchange them.
 Using the arrow keys, the user can view the board from different angles.
 * If there is a triplet of colored cubes in a row, they get destroyed and you get points.
 * If there is a bomb next to the triplet, you lose 30 points.